timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

 **Day 10: Drive through the mountains to the end of the road and the start of the Sahara desert**

 M’Hamid is a town on the edge of the Sahara desert where the road ends and the desert starts.
 The 10-hr bus ride from Marrakech was long, but we had beautiful views as the bus wound its way through the mountains.
-A large portion of the road was under repair, which made for tricky driving - we were very grateful that someone else was at the wheel!
+A large portion of the road was under repair, which made for tricky driving - we were grateful that someone else was at the wheel!

 ![](/img/blog_morocco_overview-16x9-5817.jpg)